How much money does Celtics coach Ime Udoka make a year?

 Stevens stepped aside for Udoka

-Udoka took over in the offseason for former Celtics coach, and now General Manager Brad Stevens after working nine years as an assistant coach.
-The first year coach made headlines as a defensive master mind in his time serving under Greg Popovic, Brett Brown, and Steve Nash in San Antonio, Philadelphia and Brooklyn.
+In the 2021 offseason, Udoka took over as the Celtics head coach, after working nine years as an assistant coach with the San Antonio Spurs, the Philadelphia 76ers and the Nets.
+The first-year coach made headlines as a defensive mastermind in his time serving under Greg Popovic, Brett Brown, and Steve Nash in San Antonio, Philadelphia and Brooklyn.

 Udoka earned the respect of many of the Celtics players before joining forces at TD Garden when he was an assistant with the US National team in 2019.
 Jayson Tatum, Marcus Smart, and Jaylen Brown were all a part of that squad and were impressed working under Udoka.
-After a quick coaching search the Celtics came to an agreement with the former a quickly he began injecting his DNA into the side.
+It is unknown whether these players feel the same about him now, but Udoka is surely apologetic about his actions.